-// Server Sid de Nodes
+// Server Side Nodes

 Nodes

-Node_Name , Node_ID , Protocol , Port5
+Node_Name , Node_ID , Protocol , Port 5

 FAN1 , 1 , CarrierDP , P1

-5.4 Server Side Map Descriptors
+5.3 Server Side Map Descriptor Parameters

-5.4.1 FieldServer Specific Map Descriptor Parameters
+5.3.1 FieldServer Specific Map Descriptor Parameters

-Column Title Function Legal Values Map_Descriptor_Name Up to 32 alphanumeric characters Data_Array_Name Name of Data Array where data is to One of the Data Array names from be stored in the FieldServer "Data Array" section above Data_Array_Location Starting location in Data Array 0 to maximum specified in "Data Dala_Allay_Location Starting location in Data Anay Array" section above Function passive
+Column Title Function Legal Values Map_Descriptor_Name Name of this Map Descriptor.
+Up to 32 alphanumeric characters Data_Array_Name Name of Data Array where data is to be stored in the FieldServer.
+One of the Data Array names from "Data Array" section above Data_Array_Offset Starting location in Data Array.
+0 to maximum specified in "Data Array" section above Function Function of Client Map Descriptor.
+Passive

-5.4.2 Driver Specific Map Descriptor Parameters
+5.3.2 Driver Specific Map Descriptor Parameters

-Column Title Function Legal Values Node_Name Name of Node to fetch data from One of the Node Names specified in "Server Node Descriptor" above Length6 Length of Map Descriptor.
-When reading a compete table, set to the maximum number of data values to be stored.
-1 - 1000 Table_Name The name of the table to be polled, e.g. DISPLAY.
+Column Title Function Legal Values Node_Name Name of Node to fetch data from.
+One of the node names specified in "Server Node Descriptor" above Table_Name The name of the table to be polled, e.g. DISPLAY.
 This parameter is for display purposes only.
 The driver does not use the value of this parameter.
 Some system elements have multiple instances of the same table name.
 For example, the Terminal System Manager has 64 Temperature Zone configuration tables.
 The individual tables are named TZONE1 though TZONE64.
 These tables are accessed by using both the primary & secondary table names.
-E.g. 'TZCONF TZONE1' Only Ascii characters are permitted.
+E.g. 'TZCONF TZONE1'.
+Only Ascii characters are permitted.
 When using the table name parameter to specify a primary and secondary table, leave a single space between the two names.